Step 4: Controlling the Crawlers

 ../../_images/trackcontrolleritem1.png

-When arranging multiple controller items in parallel as sub-items of the model to be controlled, they each control the model as standalone controllers.
-Specifically, it functions as follows.
+When multiple controller items are placed in parallel as child items of the model to be controlled like this, they control the model as independent controllers.
+Specifically, the behavior is as follows:

-• The SimpleControllerIO format objects (I/O objects) are treated as respectively different objects.
-The Body object used for input/output and obtained from the IO object also differs.
+• The SimpleControllerIO type objects (IO objects) passed to each controller are different objects.
+The Body objects for input/output obtained from the IO objects are also different.

-• The control functions for each controller are executed in parallel.
-Strictly speaking, if the controller thread property of the simulator item is set to “true,” separate threads are assigned to each controller’s control function, and these are executed in parallel.
+• The control functions of each controller are executed in parallel.
+To be precise, when the “Controller threads” property of the simulator item is true, separate threads are assigned for each controller’s control function, and they are executed in parallel.

 ../../_images/trackcontrolleritem2.png

-The second controller is positioned as a sub-item of the first controller.
-In this case, the two controllers act in an integrated fashion.
-Specifically, it functions as follows.
+Here, the second controller is placed as a child item of the first controller.
+In this case, the two controllers operate as one unit.
+Specifically, the behavior is as follows:

-• IO objects passed to each controller are shared as the same object.
-Therefore, the Body objects used for input/output and obtained from each IO object are also shared.
+• The IO objects passed to each controller are shared as the same object.
+Therefore, the Body objects for input/output obtained from the IO objects are also shared.

-• The control functions for each controller are executed in series.
-The run order is based on a depth-first search of the tree.
+• The control functions of each controller are executed in series.
+The execution order follows depth-first search order in the tree.

 ../../_images/joystickview-step4.png